swhan91/enhancements/keps/sig-node/0035-20190130-topology-manager.md

  NOTE:
  - The Policy Flag will be deprecated in Beta(v1.20), since the Pod Spec starts to specify topology policy.
 See detales in [Deprecates the Policy Flag of Topology Manager](#deprecates-the-policy-flag-of-topology-manager)
+ - Until Beta(v1.20) to use a topology policy that is specified in a Pod Spec, dynamic policy must be configured by a Kubelet flag.

 ### Changes to Existing Components